JackObid/eCommerce-System-Platform-on-Google-Cloud-Platform/README.md

 Each microservice runs in its own Docker container, managed by GKE.
 The Google Cloud Load Balancing service ensures efficient routing and load balancing, providing a scalable and reliable eCommerce platform.

 **Conclusion:**
-By leveraging GCP-specific tools and services, this alternative eCommerce system platform ensures enhanced scalability, efficiency, and ease of management while maintaining a robust and modular architecture.
+By leveraging GCP-specific tools and services, this eCommerce system platform ensures enhanced scalability, efficiency, and ease of management while maintaining a robust and modular architecture.